armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 </details>

-## Configure the action
+### Configure the action

 > If you are new to using GitHub Actions, see [Quickstart for GitHub Actions](https://docs.github.com/en/actions/quickstart) for information about setting up GitHub Actions.

 Before you start, you need the path to the deployment file you created earlier.
 This value is used for the `path-to-file` parameter.

-Note that the path you provide for the `path-to-file` parameter is relative to where your GitHub action YAML is stored (`.github/workflows`).
+Note that the path you provide for the `path-to-file` parameter is relative to where your GitHub Action YAML is stored (`.github/workflows`).
 For example, if your repo looks like this:

 ```
 .github/workflows